 Increasing minimum pay levels might be difficult but it is certainly possible as the introduction of the NLW shows.
 Whether pay rates are ever made more equitable remains to be seen but you can be sure that, if they are, businesses will be expected to bear the additional costs.

-Time’s up for large employers to submit their gender pay report.
+Time’s up for large employers to submit their gender pay gap report.
 Our roundup explores what we can we learn from the submissions.

-Remind Me What This is All About
+Remind Me What The Gender Pay Gap Is All About

 All public and private sector organisations in Britain employing more than 250 people had to send their first gender pay gap report to the government by 31st March and 4th April respectively.